Exton, Pennsylvania: Colleges and universities

-Troy University has a learning site in Exton.
-Exton is home to the offices of 21st Century Cyber Charter School, a statewide cyber school that is known for being the only cyber school to make Pennsylvania's AYP (Adequate Yearly Progress) benchmark 5 years in a row.

 Both Widener University and the Delaware County Community College operate in Exton in the Whiteland Business Park.

 Public libraries

-Chester County Library and District Center, the main library of the Chester County Library System, is in Exton.
+Chester County Library and District Center, the flagship library of the Chester County Library System, is in Exton.

 Infrastructure

-Roads
+Transportation

-Exton is generally well served by a network of highways, including U.S. Route 202, U.S. Route 30, and PA 100, which connect with Philadelphia, Lancaster, and Wilmington.
+Exton is generally served by a network of highways, including U.S. Route 202, U.S. Route 30, and PA 100, which connect with Philadelphia, Lancaster, and Wilmington.

 Transit

-Exton is well served by the SEPTA Regional Rail at the Whitford and Exton train stations and the Exton Transportation Center located inside the Exton Square Mall complex.
+Exton is served by the SEPTA Regional Rail at the Whitford and Exton train stations and the Exton Transportation Center located inside the Exton Square Mall complex.

 The Exton Transportation Center is a SEPTA bus terminal located on the eastern side of the Exton Square Mall.
 The station serves as a hub for transfers between SEPTA Routes 135 and 204 with service to West Chester, Coatesville, Paoli and Eagleview.

 Rail service at Exton station is provided by Amtrak's Keystone Service and Pennsylvanian lines, as well as SEPTA's Paoli/Thorndale Line.
 The station is located close to the former Whiteland station served by the former Pennsylvania Railroad.